 Will

-A Challenge: Take a bold step with one of your “MY 5” members to share the love of Jesus with him/her.
-A call or a text.
-A conversation.
+A Challenge: Take a bold step with one of your “MY 5” members to share the love of Jesus with him/her – a call, a text, or a conversation.
 What is one way you can be the light that helps break the veil of darkness you read about in 2 Corinthians today?

 Day 19